4neesh/DevBlog/src/posts/025_DAOPattern.md

 }
 ```
 The <code>JpaRepositoryImpl</code> extends the <code>JpaRepository</code> interface and introduces two generic values for the interface.
-The <code>Property</code> generic is used to identify the entity each record of the datastore will coincide with.
+The <code>Property</code> generic is used to identify the entity each record of the data store will coincide with.
 The <code>Integer</code> identifies the type the primary key is for the table.
 </p>
 <p>
-The interface is autowired into an application and provides the following methods amongst many others to support interaction with the data store:<br>
+The interface is autowired into the service layer and provides the following methods amongst many others to support interaction with the data store:<br>
 &#8226; <code>findAll()</code> to return a list of all records as Property instances from the data store.<br>
 &#8226; <code>findById(int id)</code> to return a single record as a Property instance, identified by the primary key.<br>
 &#8226; <code>save(Property)</code> to update or save a record to the data store.<br>